 Resources and Competencies Database

 The resources and competency database (paragraph 0) provides a list of approved resources, their competency levels and competency functions for specific project phases within specific competency areas.
-This database is used in conjunction with all default Microsoft Word templates It has a ‘_ResourcesAndCompetencies_db’ suffix in the filename with an ‘xlsm’ extension.
+This database is used in conjunction with all default Microsoft Word templates.
+It has a ‘_ResourcesAndCompetencies_db’ suffix in the filename with an ‘xlsm’ extension.

-0
+Clauses Database

+The clauses database (paragraph 0) provides a list of predefined text clauses that can be included as the content of template managed Rich Text Content Controls embedded in a document.
+It acts as the data source for all these content controls and provides a simple interface to manage company specific clauses that must be used in documents.
+This database is used in conjunction with all default Microsoft Word templates.
+It has a ‘_Clauses_db’ suffix in the filename with an ‘xlsm’ extension.

 Product Data Management System Interface